 - Respect all staff, each other and other's personal space. - Stand in an orderly line while waiting to enter and exit the cafeteria. - Eat in pre-arranged areas according to grade level.
-Sit elsewhere only if permission has been granted. - Walk in the cafeteria - Maintain an appropriate volume determined by the principal and cafeteria staff, talk in a conversational voice. - Eat food in an acceptable manner. - No sharing food due to food allergies. - Pay lunch charges within one week from each charge. - Remain seated while in the cafeteria. - Secure a pass from your teacher if you need to be dismissed from the cafeteria early. - Help keep the cafeteria clean by picking up after your-self.
+Sit elsewhere only if permission has been granted. - Walk in the cafeteria - Maintain an appropriate volume determined by the principal and cafeteria staff, talk in a conversational voice. - Eat food in an acceptable manner. - No sharing food due to food allergies. - Limit extra purchases, such as ice cream or cookies, to one per day. - Pay lunch charges within one week from each charge. - Remain seated while in the cafeteria. - Secure a pass from your teacher if you need to be dismissed from the cafeteria early. - Help keep the cafeteria clean by picking up after your-self.